xolox/vim-notes/README.md

 ### The `:NoteFromSelectedText` command

-When you execute this command it will start a new note with the selected text as the title of the note.
+Start a new note in the current window with the selected text as the title of the note.
+The name of this command isn't very well suited to daily use, however the idea is that users will define their own mapping to invoke this command.
+For example:

+    " Map \ns in visual mode to start new note with selected text as title. vmap <Leader>ns :NoteFromSelectedText<CR>

+### The `:SplitNoteFromSelectedText` command

+Same as `:NoteFromSelectedText` but opens the new note in a vertical split window.

 ### The `:DeleteNote` command